- This is one of many Olmsted designs in Holyoke. Read about the rest at this LINK.

 stop 15 – Elmwood neighborhood

-Along Beech Street it seems that Elmwood is a new neighborhood but actually it is very old.
+Along Beech Street it seems that Elmwood (LOCATION) is a new neighborhood but actually it is very old.
 Chapin Street has at its northern end as small street that bears to the right.
 This tiny street once lead into Elmwood Park and was considered to be its main entrance.
-After going down hill it meet the Day Brook.
+After going downhill it meets the Day Brook.
 At that stream a bridge was built.
 One could cross the bridge and walk on a dirt road to Pine and Beech Streets.

 stop 16 – Parkview Street

 This is the northernmost of the five parallel streets that are to the north of South Street.
+It is also the newest of those 5 streets.
 It has a fine view of the Mount Holyoke Range to the north and a fine view of the Mount Tom Range to the west.